humilitykind/Battery-Disassembly/README.md

 - Pretrained YOLOv5 with custom annotated screw data of 4 classes and hosted it on Roboflow.
 - Saved the weights as `best_weights.pt` after pretraining on Colab and transferred them to a local machine for USB 3.2 port access.
 - Performed screw detection using the pretrained YOLOv5 on static images.
-- Calibrated the Intel RealSense D435i camera for frame-by-frame inference.
+- Calibrated the Intel RealSense D435i camera and used for real-time frame-by-frame inference.

 ### **_Next Steps_**